Visiting A Tuning Show In Beijing In 2009

 No modesty here!
 Another BJ2020, this one the two-door soft top version, with heavy modifications.
 It was quite a famous car.
 It came with off-road suspension, lots of extra lights, a classic lion-shaped door handle on the grille, an external exhaust system again, and a full roll cage.

-A Beijing-Jeep Cherokee 2500 with a lot of stuff on it.
+A Beijing Jeep Cherokee 2500 with a lot of stuff on it.
 I very much liked the working horn on the bonnet.
 It was extremely loud!
 Like a ship’s horn.
 There are more horns on the roof, accompanied by a police-style camera unit.
 The wide wheels and shiny alloys fit well with the Cherokee.
-The front is dressed up with an oversized bull bar with a freaky head in the middle.
+It has an oversized bull bar with a freaky head in the middle.
+More about tuning shows soon!

 6 thoughts on “Visiting A Tuning Show In Beijing In 2009”